freedompraise/ProjectSpark/docs/API_DOCUMENTATION.md

 - Request Body:
   - `title` (string): The updated title of the idea.
   - `description` (string): The updated description of the idea.
+  - `tags` (optional): List of updated tags associated with the idea.
 - Response: Returns the updated idea details.

 ### Delete Idea